 There is no spiritual hierarchy.
 In a world of seekers, teachers, gurus, masters, monks, yogis, and on and on, it can be easy to fall into the mentality of believing there is someone “above” you, or with greater wisdom.
 This is false.
 Similarly, you are never “above” someone else, even if you are blessed with insights others don’t seem to see yet.
 Wisdom exists in equal measure in all of us, though many unconsciously lock this wealth of knowledge away under many delusions.
 There is no ladder on which you are “beneath” your teacher, and if you have a teacher worth a damn, he or she will know this.
 He or she will know that “they” as a person with a name and a title are really nothing at all.

 The paradox—and there always is one—is that in the play of consciousness, some individuals surely have been hit with realizations that others haven’t experienced.
 These are the people we like to have as teachers.
 As far as I can tell, this kind of divine lightning strike occurs for unknown reasons, and is not about them being “chosen” or “special” in God’s eyes.
-In such a way, we can regard our teachers as being “further” along the path while also trying to bearing in mind that there really is no path, no teacher, and no student.
+In such a way, we can regard some teachers as being “further” along the path while also trying to bearing in mind that there really is no path, no teacher, and no student.

 When the dam of illusion breaks and great wisdom comes pouring forth, it is expressed uniquely through different beings—or sometimes not at all.
 Not all awakened beings teach with words.
 However, they do teach, because deep energetic silence is one of the most powerful states to dwell in.
 The still presence of an awakened being teaches through sitting alone.
 I have written before that some of the greatest teachers teach by silence: Unless they feel moved, they don’t compromise the supreme stillness of God in favor of words, which are often interpreted solely on a mental level.